-Lenders want to make sure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of someone with a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+You'll still get approved for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of an individual with a better FICO score.

-Staying on top of your FICO score is the best way to ease into owning a home.
+We're used to working with all tiers of FICO scores.
 Call us at (843) 633-2929 and we can help you get on the right track to the home of your dreams.

-There are ways to increase your score.
-Improving your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+There are plans to increase your score.
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-- Pay on time.
-Payment history is a huge factor in your FICO score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.
+- Stay on top of payments.
+Payment history is a big factor in your FICO score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
 With the help of Ben Guyton, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.